slitsche/biosoft/content/posts/turtle-event-category.md

 are different kind of turtles.
 But they aren't.

-Using the event broker and its event transport system moves the statement level logging of a RDBMS up to level of communication of components wihtin a distributed system (therefore the [`data_op` field][data_op] is required).
+Using the event broker and its event transport system moves the statement level logging of a RDBMS up to level of communication of components within a distributed system (therefore the [`data_op` field][data_op] is required).
 But it adds severe limitations on the options to evolve the system in which the microservice is a component.
 As Jessica Kerr pointed it out so nicely: "[It's